Federal Grants and Loans

 This loan program provides loans to undergraduate students who demonstrate financial need.
 First-time borrowers are required to complete a Master Promissory Note (MPN) and entrance counseling.
 The terms of any loan received by a student as part of the student’s financial aid offer, a sample loan repayment schedule for sample loans, and the necessity for repaying loans will be explained in your entrance counseling.
 Both of these requirements can be completed online.

-Students may borrow up to a maximum of $3,500 per academic year as first-years for the first year of undergraduate study, $4,500 for the second year as sophomores, and $5,500 per year for the third and fourth years as juniors and seniors.
+Students may borrow up to a maximum of $3,500 per academic year for the first year of undergraduate study as new students, $4,500 for the second year as sophomores, and $5,500 per year for the third and fourth years as juniors and seniors.
 The student must begin repayment six months after he/she leaves the university or drops below half-time status.
 The amount of the student’s monthly payment will be determined based upon the amount of student debt and the length of the repayment period.
 Please contact the Direct Lending Student Loan Support Center at 1-800-557-7394 for more information on repayment options.
-The average amount of loan debt for a student completing a four-year degree at Johnson & Wales University for FY 2019 was $29,351.
+The average amount of undergraduate loan debt for a student borrower starting as a first-time student and receiving a bachelor’s degree for FY2020 is $39,073.
+Student loan borrowers were 81% of the students receiving bachelor's degrees who started as first-time students at JWU.

 For students who are first-time borrowers on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) during which they can receive Direct Subsidized loans.
 Students may not receive Direct Subsidized loans for more than 150% of the published length of their program, known as their “maximum eligibility period.”
 For example, if a student is enrolled in a four-year bachelor's degree program, the maximum period for which the student can receive Direct Subsidized loan is six years, or 150% of the program length.
 For more information, please contact the Financial Planning office.